DimaZeland/Java-Software-Engineer/10-Hibernate/hibernate-starter/README.md

 ## Hibernate Starter

-The project using the Hibernate ORM framework and providing practical examples of implementing entity mappings, using PersistenceContext, building your own DAO layer.
+ℹ️ The project using the Hibernate ORM framework and providing practical examples of implementing entity mappings, using Persistence Context, building your own DAO layer.
+The project uses PostgreSQL and H2 databases.
+In addition, the project uses a Docker container to deploy databases, as well as the SLF4J logging library.
+To enrich the Assertions functionality, the project additionally uses the AssertJ library.
+To reduce the code in the classes and extend the functionality of the Java language, the project also uses the Lombok library.
+To improve the execution of integration tests, the testcontainers library is used.
+Also the Querydsl library is used to build dynamic queries.